videor/AutoPilotConditionalAccess/conditional-access-api-samples/02-test/readme.md

 # Tutorial: Safe rollout of policies from pre-production to production with approval workflow

-Intent: As an IT admin, I want to be able to easily copy-paste conditional access policies from pre-production to production environment.
+Intent: As an IT admin, I want to be able to easily copy-paste Conditional Access policies from pre-production to production environment.

-You can use the conditional access APIs to easily deploy conditional access policies from one environment to another.
+You can use the Conditional Access APIs to easily deploy Conditional Access policies from one environment to another.
 For example, you can:

-As a IT admin, be able to automate a regular snapshot of all conditional access policies within pre-production environment.
+As a IT admin, be able to automate a regular snapshot of all Conditional Access policies within pre-production environment.
 Select a policy to copy from pre-production.
-Finally, paste the conditional access policy in production environment.
+Finally, paste the Conditional Access policy in production environment.

    ![Test](./media/configure2.png)

 This automation can be very useful for:

-- Organizations that manages large numbers of conditional access policies.
+- Organizations that manages large numbers of Conditional Access policies.
 - Identity partners that manages policies for customers.

-This tutorial shows how to build a [logic app](https://docs.microsoft.com/azure/logic-apps/) that allows copy-paste of conditional access policies.
-Specifically, this logic app takes a snapshot of all conditional access policies as a scheduled task within OneDrive.
-Another logic app monitors any policies being pasted in the production folder of Ondrive.
+This tutorial shows how to build a [logic app](https://docs.microsoft.com/azure/logic-apps/) that allows copy-paste of Conditional Access policies.
+Specifically, this logic app takes a snapshot of all Conditional Access policies as a scheduled task within OneDrive.
+Another logic app monitors any policies being pasted in the production folder of OneDrive.
 If a new policy is detected, an approval workflow is triggered on Team channel.
 On approval, the policy is pasted to production environment.

 In this tutorial, you learn how to: